top of page

 What does it mean to be part of Mothers CAN?

 Mothers CAN holds space for mums across the UK.
-We come together to... -connect -share -build leadership skills -learn how to make meaningful change together You can get as involved as you want.
-Attend a training course, drop in to a training or speaker session, or join our steering group.
-Or join our mailing list to know more about what we’re doing and how you can get involved.
+We come together to connect with each other, share ideas and best practice, and build confidence and leadership skills.
+You can get as involved as you want.
+Attend a training course, drop in to a training or speaker session, or become part of our steering group.
+Join our mailing list to learn more about what we’re doing and how you can get involved.
 Once you’ve connected with us or attended a training there is no obligation to do more.
 It’s up to you how much you get involved.

 How does Mothers CAN differ from other parent groups?